 Knowledge of PIK3CA mutation status can inform an up-front treatment plan

-PIK3CA testing is a critical component of aBC management
+PIK3CA mutation testing is a critical component of aBC management.

 PIQRAY® (alpelisib) tablets is indicated in combination with fulvestrant for the treatment of postmenopausal women, and men, with hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative, PIK3CA-mutated, advanced or metastatic breast cancer as detected by an FDA-approved test following progression on or after an endocrine-based regimen.

 PIQRAY is contraindicated in patients with severe hypersensitivity to it or any of its components.

 Severe Hypersensitivity: Severe hypersensitivity reactions, including anaphylaxis and anaphylactic shock, can occur in patients treated with PIQRAY.
 Severe hypersensitivity reactions were manifested by symptoms including, but not limited to, dyspnea, flushing, rash, fever, or tachycardia.
 The incidence of grade 3 and 4 hypersensitivity reactions was 0.7%.
 Advise patients of the signs and symptoms of severe hypersensitivity reactions.
 Permanently discontinue PIQRAY in the event of severe hypersensitivity.